Do you experience a crawling sensation in your legs that is only relieved by movement? If so, you may have restless leg syndrome (RLS).

 Medications containing antihistamines, antipsychotics, or antidepressants can also aggravate your RLS symptoms.

 Some health issues can contribute to the development or worsening of RLS, including:

 - Iron Deficiency

 - Venous insufficiency

-If you have an underlying condition related to restless leg syndrome, treating that condition can lessen your RLS symptoms.
+If you have a health condition that can restless leg syndrome, treating it can reduce your symptoms.
 However, if there are no underlying health issues, lifestyle changes have the best chance of relieving your restless legs.

 Other recommended remedies include:

 - Hot baths